-In this series of highlighting the differences between the collections of Kendall-Jackson wines, we’ve come to the moment of putting the cart before the horse.
+In this series of highlighting the differences between the varied collections of Kendall-Jackson wines, we’ve come to a moment of putting the cart before the horse.
 Kind of.

-And still, the two collections have similarities.
-The whites are all varietal wines.
-The reds are trendy blends.
+And still, these two Chardonnays from different collections have similarities.
+Obviously, they are both varietal wines.
 Both are great leads into the premier collections of the Kendall-Jackson portfolio.
-However one prefers to skip and sip through the portfolio, between the Vintner’s Reserve and Grand Reserve wines or the Grand Reserve and Jackson Estate Wines, the siblings of the K-J AVANT array offer the imbiber the same family genetics of high quality extracted and crafted exclusively from California’s rare, coastal vineyards.
+However one prefers to skip and sip through the portfolio, between the Vintner’s Reserve and Grand Reserve wines or the Grand Reserve and Jackson Estate Wines, the K-J Avant Chardonnay sibling offers the imbiber the same family genetics of high quality extracted and crafted exclusively from California’s rare, coastal vineyards.

 Christy Canterbury is a Master of Wine, journalist, speaker and judge based in New York City.
 In 2014, she was short-listed for the Roederer Online Wine Communicator of the Year Award.
 Her work has been published in Decanter, Wine Enthusiast, Edible Green Mountains, Wine Searcher, Food Arts, Snooth, Beverage Media, TimAtkin.com, Civiltà del Bere, Wine Business Monthly, TASTED, Selectus Wines and in other outlets.